Worship Services

 The basis for our worship is the Book of Common Prayer, our common liturgical heritage with Anglicans across the world (all churches descended from the Church of England).

-We are rooted in tradition but celebrate the richness and diversity of the Communion by incorporating newer liturgies from around the world.
+We are rooted in tradition but celebrate the richness and diversity of the Communion by incorporating newer prayers and liturgies from the Episcopal Church and other churches in the communion.
 Music and hymnody represent the best of the Anglican choral tradition.

 Our Sunday Worship is live-streamed.
 Click here to watch.